-Oh!
-There’s been some bachelors.
-Mike Fleiss, the creator of the show, said Bob Giuney had sex with like 16 girls or something on the show!
-I heard he went in the bathroom during dates to have sex with the girls.
-[Laughs]
+Oh, there’s been some bachelors!
+Mike Fleiss, the creator of the show, said Bob Giuney had sex with like 16 girls or something on the show.
+I heard he went in the bathroom during dates to have sex with the girls!

-Was there anyone from any of the past seasons who you think didn’t come off as they are in real life?
+Was there anyone from past seasons who you think didn’t come off as they are in real life?

 Courtney Robertson.
 She was portrayed as a complete b-tch on camera but she’s very sweet.
 I really love Courtney.
 This is the thing I tell everyone; it’s such a whirlwind, you go crazy.
 You’re lacking sleep a lot of times, you’re drinking.
 You’re fighting over the same guy!
 You have no music, no TV, no [books or magazines] because if you’re reading, [in the producers’ eyes] you’re not doing anything interesting.
 Ninety percent of women wouldn’t know how to control themselves in that situation.
 You go crazy!

 What’s something you’ve found to be a final straw for you in a relationship?